spaceymonk/react-radial-menu/README.md

 # React Radial Menu

-Simple radial menu with nested sub menu support for React.
+Radial menu with animations and nested sub menu support for React.
 You can use it for context menu or as a menu for your mobile app.

 ## Features

 - Nested sub menu support with back button
-- Customizable with CSS variables
+- Fully customizable with CSS variables (even background drawings!)
+- Built-in animations (fade, scale, rotate) with any combination
+- Further customization with CSS classes
 - Dark mode support (thanks to CSS variables)
 - Written in TypeScript